 complete application is submitted, not the date the original incomplete application was submitted.
 This may have implications for the baseline setting year under section 27(1)(c) of the Rule.

-The Clean Energy Regulator aims to provide adequate notice to applicants who submit an incomplete application to allow them to resubmit a complete application before an applicable deadline – but cannot guarantee this will be the case, especially for applications submitted within two business days of the deadline.
-Responsible emitters are encouraged to contact the Clean Energy Regulator if they need assistance well before the applicable application deadline.
+The agency aims to provide adequate notice to applicants who submit an incomplete application to allow them to resubmit a complete application before an applicable deadline – but cannot guarantee this will be the case, especially for applications submitted close to the deadline.
+Responsible emitters are encouraged to contact the agency if they need assistance well before the applicable application deadline.

 The application deadlines apply for all calculated baseline applications, regardless of which criteria the application is made under.

-Please note that deadlines which fall on a weekend or public holiday may vary in accordance with the
+Please note that deadlines which fall on a weekend or public holiday will be moved to the next applicable business day in accordance with the

 Acts Interpretation Act 1901.

-The Clean Energy Regulator will take all reasonable steps to ensure a decision is made on an application within 60 days of a complete application being submitted.
+The agency will take all reasonable steps to ensure a decision is made on an application within 60 days of a complete application being submitted.

 calculated baseline application guidance.